Leoxd19/portfolio-website/README.md

 - Dynamic Components: Interactive elements like the services cards and navigation
 - Animated Transitions: Smooth page transitions and element animations
 - SEO Optimized: Structured for better search engine visibility
-- Performance Focused: Optimized for fast loading and smooth interactions
+- Performance-Focused: Optimized for fast loading and smooth interactions
+-
 ## Contributing

 While this is primarily a personal project, I'm open to feedback and suggestions.
 If you have ideas for improvements or spot any issues, please feel free to: